I’m often asked:

 - Tierra de mujeres (Land of Women) and the Myth of an “Empty Spain” (2020)

-I’ve also begun to write “blog-style” versions of my academic book reviews:
+I’ve also written “blog-style” versions of my academic book reviews and articles:

-- The Body, Blood, and Soul of Spanish Modernity: review of Life Embodied (2019)
+- REVIEW: The Body, Blood, and Soul of Spanish Modernity: review of Life Embodied (2019)

-- Multiple Modernities: New essays on Carmen de Burgos (review) (2018)
+- REVIEW: Multiple Modernities: New essays on Carmen de Burgos (review) (2018)

-Creating these short posts allows me to work on my writing skills and develop future research or teaching ideas by making connections to contemporary images, pop culture, or news articles.
-I also use the informality of blog-style writing to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history almost 20 years ago (!), but had been set aside while working on what became my main areas of research inquiry: cultural representations of motherhood and the development of feminism in early 20th century Spanish narratives, journalism, and the visual arts.
-In fact, this summer (2020) I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… so I’ll likely be adding more posts about that experience over the course of 2020-21.
+I also use the informality of blogging to re-visit and further explore my love for art and its connection to my research — especially surrealism and Salvador Dali, two topics that first sparked my interest in Spanish cultural history almost 20 years ago (!), but that I had set aside while working on what became my main areas of research: cultural representations of motherhood and feminism in early 20th-century Spanish literature.
+This past summer (2020) I taught an online, intensive Transatlantic Art course for the MA Program at the University of Southern Oregon’s Summer Language Institute for Spanish Teachers… so I’ll likely be adding more posts about that experience over the course of 2021.

 ay to learn to write accessibly and to engage with a broader audience. – See more at: https://chroniclevitae.com/news/473-how-i-learned-to-stop-worrying-and-love-the-blog?cid=VTKT1#sthash.3mSPYhfA.dpuf

 My newest project, and an accomplishment of which I’m quite proud, has been the creation of an annual 5-week summer program in Spain that I designed for Kansas State students: “Spain Today: Madrid, Pamplona, and Barcelona”.
 This program will offer K-State students the opportunity to take advanced courses in Spain — including a senior seminar with a research component — over the summer, which is helpful for double-majors or dual-degree students who may initially think they cannot study abroad or finish advanced Spanish classes and still graduate on time.
-In its first year (2019), 10 students participated; prior to COVID-19, I was preparing to take 16 in 2020.
-I’m trying to remain optimistic for 2021… and at the very least for 2022.
+In its first year (2019), 10 students participated; prior to COVID-19, I was preparing to take 16 in both 2020 and 2021.
+I’m trying to remain optimistic for 2022… so we’ll see how that goes.
 You can see some of the research projects completed by my students enrolled in the advanced course on the K-State Spanish blog: Spanish Majors & Minors Present Research from the Summer in Spain Program (Nov.
 2019)

 Overall, I have enjoyed, an continue to enjoy, this always-evolving digital project — especially in terms of the connections I’ve made, the feedback I’ve received, and the new projects it has inspired.
 I try to post something new about once per month.